Barclays Maintains Crown Castle (CCI) Equal-Weight Recommendation

 What are Other Shareholders Doing?

-USCGX - Capital Growth Fund holds 6K shares representing 0.00% ownership of the company.
-No change in the last quarter.
+VGSIX - Vanguard Real Estate Index Fund Investor Shares holds 19,312K shares representing 4.45% ownership of the company.
+In it's prior filing, the firm reported owning 19,635K shares, representing a decrease of 1.67%.
+The firm increased its portfolio allocation in CCI by 0.13% over the last quarter.

-Schechter Investment Advisors holds 12K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 13K shares, representing a decrease of 10.11%.
-The firm decreased its portfolio allocation in CCI by 21.06% over the last quarter.
+Capital International Investors holds 17,838K shares representing 4.11% ownership of the company.
+In it's prior filing, the firm reported owning 18,288K shares, representing a decrease of 2.52%.
+The firm decreased its portfolio allocation in CCI by 15.73% over the last quarter.

-Elo Mutual Pension Insurance holds 34K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 33K shares, representing an increase of 2.96%.
+Bank Of America holds 14,280K shares representing 3.29% ownership of the company.
+In it's prior filing, the firm reported owning 13,772K shares, representing an increase of 3.56%.
 The firm decreased its portfolio allocation in CCI by 99.91% over the last quarter.

-Cigna Investments holds 5K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 5K shares, representing an increase of 0.26%.
-The firm decreased its portfolio allocation in CCI by 11.62% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 13,166K shares representing 3.04% ownership of the company.
+In it's prior filing, the firm reported owning 12,923K shares, representing an increase of 1.84%.
+The firm decreased its portfolio allocation in CCI by 11.72% over the last quarter.

-Mirabella Financial Services Llp holds 14K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 83.12%.
-The firm increased its portfolio allocation in CCI by 379.84% over the last quarter.
+VFINX - Vanguard 500 Index Fund Investor Shares holds 10,011K shares representing 2.31% ownership of the company.
+In it's prior filing, the firm reported owning 9,817K shares, representing an increase of 1.94%.
+The firm decreased its portfolio allocation in CCI by 11.84% over the last quarter.

-There are 2238 funds or institutions reporting positions in Crown Castle.
-This is an increase of 7 owner(s) or 0.31% in the last quarter.
-Average portfolio weight of all funds dedicated to CCI is 0.57%, an increase of 2.56%.
-Total shares owned by institutions decreased in the last three months by 0.83% to 459,833K shares.
-The put/call ratio of CCI is 0.58, indicating a bullish outlook.

 Crown Castle Background Information